Cockatrice: Cultural references

 On the SCP Foundation collaborative writing project, cockatrices are shown in the story SCP-1013 - Cockatrice (2011).
 An SCP-1013 instead paralyzes its prey by staring at them, only turning their skin to stone upon biting them, after which it will peck through the calcified skin to eat their prey's fleshy innards.
 SCP-1013 reproduce from growths budding off of the tail of a well-fed adult.
 The story SCP-1013 - Cockatrice won fourth place in the site's SCP-1000 Contest, a contest that prefaced the opening of the site's second series.

 A cockatrice is shown as the main antagonist in the first episode of Netflix's anime adaptation of Little Witch Academia (2017), "Starting Over".
 The cockatrice is also a dungeon boss in the underground labyrinth gameplay section of Little Witch Academia: Chamber of Time (2017), a video game for PC and PS4.

+The Swedish Black Metal band Funeral Mist has a song named Cockatrice, in their 2018 album Hekatomb.

+The third chapter of the Japanese manga series Delicious in Dungeon (2014) and the second episode of the anime adaptation (2024) feature the party killing and cooking a baslisk.The baslisk is depicted as large rooster with a snake for a tail.
+The baslisk cannot kill with a stare, but instead has a powerful venom, wich can be cured with an antidote.
+In chapter 34 of the manga a cockatrice appears, it is depicted as a larger cousin to the baslisk using a different species of component bird and snake, and has petrifying venom which curses victims, temporarily turning them to stone.

 In heraldry

 Arthur Fox-Davies describes the cockatrice as "comparatively rare" in heraldry, and as closely resembling a wyvern outside of possessing a rooster's head rather than a dragon's.
-The cockatrice, like the rooster, is often depicted with its comb, wattles and beak being of a different color from the rest of its body.
+The cockatrice, like the rooster, is often depicted with its comb, wattles and beak being of a different colour from the rest of its body.
 The cockatrice is sometimes referred to as a basilisk, but Fox-Davies distinguishes the two on the basis of the heraldic basilisk possessing a tail ending in a dragon's head, although he does not know of any arms depicting such a creature.

 In continental European heraldic systems, cockatrices may be simply referred to as dragons instead.

-The cockatrice was the heraldic beast of the Langleys of Agecroft Hall in Lancashire, England as far back as the 14th century.
+The cockatrice was the heraldic beast of the Langleys of Agecroft Hall in Lancashire, England, as far back as the 14th century.

 It is also the symbol of 3 (Fighter) Squadron, a fighter squadron of the Royal Air Force.

-It is also represented on the coat of arms of Bornholm, a danish island in the baltic sea, and is related to the liberation of the island in 1658.